James Gaffey (1844-1917)

 a new land.

-James and his brothers and sister would have received their basic schooling in a small National School attached to the Catholic chapel in Mayobridge, two kilometres distant from their home.
+James and his brothers and sisters would have received their basic schooling in a small National School attached to the Catholic chapel in Mayobridge, two kilometres distant from their home.
 However, James may not have gone to school at all – official records 50 years later in Australia show that James signed his name with an “X”, and had to have official documents read to him.

 In 1860, James set out to follow Patrick south, a